Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 To add a new Python-only test suite :

 1. Create a new test[...].py file in the current folder.
-2. Create a test class that derives from unittest.TestCase (doesn't need to directly inherit from it).
+2. Create a test class that derives from `mtohUtils.MayaHydraBaseTestCase`.
+3. Add the line `_file = __file__` in your class definition.
+4. If needed, set `_extraPluginsToLoad` to list any plugins that need to be loaded for your test.
+MayaUSD does not need to be specified, it will be loaded automatically.
-3. Add `test_[...]` methods for each test case in your test suite.
+5. Add `test_[...]` methods for each test case in your test suite.
-4. Add the following snippet at the bottom of your file :
+6. Add the following snippet at the bottom of your file :
     ```python
     if __name__ == '__main__':
         fixturesUtils.runTests(globals())
     ```
-5. Add the name of your test[...].py file to the list of `TEST_SCRIPT_FILES` in the [current folder's CMakeLists.txt](./CMakeLists.txt)
+7. Add the name of your test[...].py file to the list of `TEST_SCRIPT_FILES` in the [current folder's CMakeLists.txt](./CMakeLists.txt)

-Some important notes :
-- By default, the mayaHydra plugin will not be loaded.
-An easy way to load it is to have your test class derive from `MayaHydraBaseTestCase`, which will automatically load mayaHydra when running tests.
-Don't forget to add the line `_file = __file__` in your class.
-- After loading mayaHydra, the renderer will still be on Viewport 2.0.
-If you want to use another renderer, your test will have to switch to it.
-If you want to use HdStorm, an easy way to do it is to have your test class derive from `MayaHydraBaseTestCase` and call `self.setHdStormRenderer()`

 # Image comparison

 Image comparison is done using [idiff from OpenImageIO](https://openimageio.readthedocs.io/en/latest/idiff.html).

 Some utilities exist to facilitate image comparison tests.
 Here is the simplest way to get going :
-1. Make your test class derive from `MtohTestCase`.
-2. Don't forget to add the line `_file = __file__` in your class.
+1. Make sure your test class derives from `mtohUtils.MayaHydraBaseTestCase` (and has the line `_file = __file__`).
-3. Create a folder called [TestName]Test (e.g. for testVisibility, create a folder VisibilityTest)
+2. Create a folder called [TestName]Test (e.g. for testVisibility, create a folder VisibilityTest)
-4. Put the images you want to use for comparison in that folder
+3. Put the images you want to use for comparison in that folder
-5. Call `self.assertImagesClose`, `self.assertImagesEqual` and/or `self.assertSnapshotClose` with the file names of the images to compare with.
+4. Call `self.assertImagesClose`, `self.assertImagesEqual` and/or `self.assertSnapshotClose` with the file names of the images to compare with.

 For the `assert[...]Close` methods, you will need to pass in a fail threshold for individual pixels and a fail percentage for the whole image.
 Other parameters are also available for you to specify.
 You can find more information on these parameters on the [idiff documentation page](https://openimageio.readthedocs.io/en/latest/idiff.html).